Liban45/Web-App-DevOps-Project/README.md

 ### Configuring Azure Resources
 1. A `main.tf` file was used to input variables to set up AKS cluster resources such as *name*, *location*, *DNS prefix*, and *Kubernetes version*.
 1. Default node pool settings were then defined, including *node count*, *VM size*, and *auto-scaling* parameters.
-1. Lastly, service principal authentication details were specified.<br />
+1. Lastly, the service principal authentication details were specified.<br />

 ### Defining Output Variables